 Retirement Allowance Plan (RAP)

-Effective July 1, 2018, the Retirement Allowance Plan (RAP) will close to all new participants.
-As of that date, any part-time or temporary employees who work the minimum required hours (1,000) will become eligible to participate in the Basic and Matching Plans.
+Effective July 1, 2018, the Retirement Allowance Plan (RAP) closed to all new participants.
+As of that date, any part-time or temporary employees who work the minimum required hours (1,000) in a plan year will become eligible to participate in the Basic and Matching Plans.

-If you are a participant in the RAP on June 30, 2018, you will remain in that Plan and continue to accrue a benefit for the years in which you work 1,000 hours.
+If you were a participant in the RAP on June 30, 2018, you will remain in that Plan and continue to accrue a benefit for the years in which you work 1,000 hours.

 For more information about this change, please refer to the FAQ.

-Your benefit amount under the RAP is based on a percentage of your salary for each year that you participate in the plan.
-The formula used to calculate your annual RAP benefit is:
+The benefit amount under the RAP is based on a percentage of salary for each year of coverage under the plan.
+The formula used to calculate the annual RAP benefit is:

 Final average pay × Years of RAP participation × 1.25% (.0125)